Conditions in detention facilities

 NGOs reported that whilst detainees’ suffering from physical conditions are generally referred for treatment, albeit with considerable delays during which they remain in detention, the screening of mental health problems remains an issue, with many detainees falling through gaps, until they attempt suicide and are referred to Mount Carmel Hospital (MCH).

-In January 2021, a nurses’ union claimed that detainees were “purposely self-harming to get themselves transferred out of detention centres” and asked for the hospital to refuse admissions of such people.[32]
-Such a statement left the NGOs shocked at this lack of sensitivity.
+In January 2021, a nurses’ union claimed that detainees were “purposely self-harming to get themselves transferred out of detention centres” and asked for the hospital to refuse admissions of such people.[31]
+Such a statement shocked NGOs due to its lack of sensitivity.
 They explained that their experience in detention confirmed the severe psychological harm caused by prolonged detention in undignified conditions.
 The NGOs stated that self-harm and suicide attempts were not abuses of the system but the “extremely worrying effects of a policy that entirely dehumanises people”.
-They stressed the need for all people to receive appropriate treatment for their mental health conditions without discrimination.[33]
+They stressed the need for all people to receive appropriate treatment for their mental health conditions without discrimination.[32]

 Use of excessive force by the authorities

 The use of excessive force and other questionable forms of punishment remains an issue primarily in contexts such as protests or escapes from detention, when force is used in an attempt to assert control or, at times, to discipline detainees, as is evident from the protests in 2019 and 2020.
-No information is available as to the situation in this regard in relation to 2022.
+No information is available as to the situation in this regard in relation to 2022 and 2023.

 NGOs reacted in a press statement on the “shameful treatment of arrested migrants” by the Malta Police Force.
 NGOs exposed the way migrants were brought to Court, tied together in pairs and displayed to the general public, contrary to standard practice.
 They qualified this behaviour as inhumane treatment and prejudicial to the principle of presumption of innocence.
 Moreover, they emphasised that minors were among the accused and should therefore have been awarded specific protections throughout criminal proceedings.[35]